EthicalSource/contributor_covenant/CONTRIBUTING.md

 ### Translators and native speakers

-We're always looking for translations by native speakers are thankful to the dozens of volunteer translators and reviewers who have donated their time and expertise.
+We're always looking for translations by native speakers and are thankful to the dozens of volunteer translators and reviewers who have donated their time and expertise.

 If you are a native speaker interested in doing a translation, please follow these steps: